 For over four decades, Andy Bartlett, a Sphera solution consultant for Operational Risk Management, has been helping companies in hazardous industries keep their people, assets and, ultimately, reputation safe.
 Let’s just say he’s seen some things along the way.
-Learn more about Andy’s career and his perspective on what caused or likely caused historic incidents as he discusses accidents and safety measures with James Tehrani, Spark’s editor-in-chief only on the SpheraNOW podcast.
+Learn more about Andy’s career and his perspective on what caused or likely caused historic incidents as he discusses accidents and safety measures, only on the SpheraNOW podcast.

 Andy Bartlett returns to the SpheraNOW podcast to discuss hazardous area management and its implications for business with Alex Studd, one of Sphera’s product marketers.

 To err is human, but to err working in a hazardous industry could be downright dangerous.
 Andy Bartlett explains the human factors part of the Operational Risk Management equation.

 Andy Bartlett is back to discuss Swiss cheese in the Digital Age, and ways current software and technology could have helped prevent one of the most well-known refinery incidents in history.

 For World Day for Safety and Health at Work, Andy Bartlett discusses a persistent problem that has led to countless incidents: shift handovers.

 One of the most common methods of reducing process safety risk is the so-called “Swiss cheese” model.
 Since no organization is without risk, the model serves as a barrier method of covering up any “holes” found throughout the system that could lead to a risk pathway developing.
 In areas that are susceptible to major storms, like the Gulf Coast, the Swiss cheese model could be used to help organizations defend themselves against natural disasters.